Leopoldo Garcia Lucero v. Chile

 In 2012, REDRESS made submissions to the Inter-American Court of Human Rights, in particular on the issue of admissibility, as the torture took place before Chile ratified the American Charter on Human Rights.
 Based on the Charter and the Court's own jurisprudence, REDRESS argued that violations of victims' rights to access justice (investigation, sanctions, adequate reparation) are independent from the so called ‘substantive’ violation of torture.
 In cases where the Inter-American Court has not been able to establish a substantive violation of article 3 (freedom from torture), for instance due to lack of evidence, it has found procedural violations under articles 3 and 13.

-On 14 February 2013, the Inter-American Court of Human Rights specified the modalities of witness (including expert witness) participation in the case.The Court considered Mr García’s case on 20 and 21st of March 2013.
-A decision in the case is expected sometime after July 2013.
+On 14 February 2013, the Inter-American Court of Human Rights specified the modalities of witness (including expert witness) participation in the case.The Court considered Mr García’s case on 20 and 21 March 2013.
+Mr García testified during the hearing that took place on 20 March.

-- Torture Survivor leads Chileans' battle for Justice over Pinochet abuses, The Guardian, Owen Bowcott (6 May 2013)
+- Torture Survivor leads Chileans' battle for Justice over Pinochet abuses, The Guardian (6 May 2013)

 - Leopoldo Garcia: A Living Death, The Prisma (1 April 2013)